In this post, you will discover the top 7 harmonizer plugins and their features in detail as well as one freebie!

 Plus, it is user-friendly, and irrespective of if you’re a professional vocalist, an amateur, or a newbie, the harmony engine is structurally designed to accommodate everyone.

-- Five functioning channels of the CHOIR vocal multiplier that enables an individual to sound like a group of persons.
+- Five functioning channels of the CHOIR vocal multiplier enable an individual to sound like a group of persons.

 - Four top-notch, formant-corrected harmony voices with independent vocal character, pan settings, and vibrato.

 - Antares throat modeling innovation enables you to practice their voice in real-time through a physical, technological model with a similar structure of the human vocal area.

 - Multiple control modes ranging from automatic to physical control.